God's Spiritual Language

 ‘See to it that you make everything according to the pattern shown you on the mountain.’
 Now, however, Jesus has received a much more excellent ministry, just as the covenant He mediates is better and is founded on better promises.”
 Hebrews 8:4-6 BSB

-We learn much from the Old Testament when the spirit grants us an understanding of the patterns revealed there.
-It’s fascinating to learn just how thorough and specific are the stories of our spiritual ancestors as we understand how they are laying out future steps for us.
-An example is the study of the names of Jacob’s twelve sons, revealing a pattern of qualities for spiritual growth.
-The life of David teaches much about how to worship and praise the Lord, ask for God’s specific guidance when in conflict, and how to humbly repent of sin.
+It’s fascinating to learn just how thorough and specific are the stories of our spiritual ancestors when we understand how they show forth our future path.
+An example is the study of the names of Jacob’s twelve sons, each revealing a pattern of qualities for spiritual growth.
+The life of David also reveals an excellence in worship and praise to the Lord.
+David exemplifies a man after God’s heart, seeking God’s specific guidance when in conflict as well as how to humbly repent of sin.

 The Old Testament prophets were given visions from God for their times and seasons, though it was not given to them to see or understand all that God was revealing through them about the future.
 They were cloaked in spiritual language until the time for their meaning to be revealed.
 Daniel was the prophet of time, given the ability to interpret symbolic dreams and see visions.
-When he asked what the visions God gave him meant, God told him it wasn’t given to him to understand.
+But when Daniel asked what the visions God gave him meant, God told him it wasn’t given to him to understand until the time of the end.

-The prophet Joel saw the future Day of the Lord, given in spiritual symbols and metaphors to predict the eventual restoration and reconciliation of all.
-And the prophet Isaiah speaks directly of the coming of the Lord:
+The prophet Joel saw the future Day of the Lord through spiritual symbols and metaphors that predict the eventual restoration and reconciliation of all.
+The prophet Isaiah speaks directly of the coming of the Lord:

 “For to us a child is born, to us a son is given, and the government will be on His shoulders.
 And He will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the greatness of His government and peace, there will be no end.

-In the New Testament, Jesus taught in parables, a Jewish style of storytelling to convey messages through allegory and symbolism.
-Drawn from ordinary life, Jesus ensured that people could choose whether or not to think about and accept his messages.
+In the New Testament, Jesus taught in parables as the Jewish style of storytelling to convey messages through allegory and symbolism.
+Drawn from ordinary life, Jesus ensured that those who had spiritual ears and eyes could understand and accept his messages.
 He knew only a few would see beyond the metaphors and parallels to the deeper spiritual truths He was ministering.
-His own disciples even asked why He spoke in parables to the crowds:
+His own disciples even asked why He spoke this way to the crowds:

 '“Jesus replied, ‘Because they haven’t received the secrets of the kingdom of heaven, but you have.
 For those who have will receive more and they will have more than enough.
 But as for those who don’t have, even the little they have will be taken away from them.